 - LIT campers must meet all of the expectations for general campers and be ready to work in a leadership role.
 LITs have a greater level of independence at camp and we have increased expectations for their behavior.
 LITs are expected to assist counselors, assist younger campers, complete service projects and extra duties around camp, participate in daily trainings, and serve as role models for younger campers.

 - Prior to acceptance, campers will be asked to participate in an in-person or web-based video conference interview.

-- Applications must be submitted by scheduled due dates to be considered.
+- Applications, supporting materials, and payments must be submitted by due dates.

 - A MANDATORY informational session is offered at Marcus and virtually prior to camp.